 1. First, you need to complete the Household Income Assessment.
 To do this call 0114 273 4567 and press option 4.
 You cannot continue with your application until you have a letter confirming you have completed the income assessment

 2. Gather information to support your application.
 You will need one of these:

 - evidence of High Rate Disability Living Allowance in either care or mobility components (0 to 16 years) for your child

 - evidence of Enhanced Rate Personal Independence Payment for either the daily living or mobility components (16 to 18 years) for your child

 - or arrange for the ‘Impact Information Form’ to be completed by a relevant professional who knows your child and your family.
 This should be completed and explains your child’s disability and how this impacts on your whole family

-3. Complete the new 2019/20 application form and privacy statement, and submit it along with the required evidence
+3. Complete the new 2020/21 application form and privacy statement and submit it along with the required evidence

 4. Complete the Submission Checklist

-5. Submit your application form and all of the required information on the checklist no later than 31 January 2020 by post to:
+5. Submit your application form and all of the required information on the checklist by 31 January 2021 by post to: